GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

     reduce @sci.lis @telluric.param -p interactive=True

-.. todo:: The BPM association does seem to work.  ????
+.. todo:: The BPM association does not seem to work.  ????

 The default fits are all good, though the trace can be improved by setting the order to 5.

+.. todo:: add intermediate outputs.  pre-telluric, post-telluric no sensfunc.

 The final 2D spectrum and the extracted 1D spectrum are shown below.